meliani/Career-Center/README.md

 Clone -> Create Feature Branche -> Change -> Commit -> Open pull request

 Open Issue -> explain your idea or join a gist for example.

+## Code quality

+will be displayed soon

+## testing

+will be displayed soon

 ## License